 - Longer healing time if a larger area was treated

 After your procedure, you should be able to return to your normal activities in a day or two with minor discomfort.
 You must refrain from sex until you are healed and no longer sore, which typically takes one to three weeks, depending on the location and number of warts removed, as well as the size of the area treated.
 Full recovery time may take two to four weeks.

 Side effects are rare, but you may develop an infection or not be healing properly.
 Call your dermatologist if you notice:

 - Prolonged bleeding

 Even with treatment, your symptoms may return.
 Even without symptoms, it’s possible for you to spread HPV to your sexual partners.
-Talk to your top dermatologist in Manhattan for more information about your genital warts.
+Talk to your dermatologist for more information about your genital warts.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board-certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.